-Mr. Appelt reported the 2020 FPPTA Fall Trustee School will be held October 4 - 7, 2020 at the Hilton Orlando Bonnet Creek in Orlando, Florida.
+Mr. Appelt reported the 2020 FPPTA Fall Trustee School is tentatively scheduled to be held October 4 - 7, 2020 at the Hilton Orlando Bonnet Creek in Orlando, Florida.

-Mr. Appelt reported the 2020 FPPTA Winter Trustee School will be held January 24 - 27, 2021 at the Rosen Centre Hotel Orlando in Orlando, Florida.
+Mr. Appelt reported the 2020 FPPTA Winter Trustee School is scheduled for January 24 - 27, 2021 at the Rosen Centre Hotel Orlando in Orlando, Florida.